EOSIO/eosio.cdt/docs/history/1.3.2/classeosio_1_1multi__index.md

 The payer is charged for the storage usage of the new object and, if the table (and secondary index tables) must be created, for the overhead of the table creation.

-Notes The `` template has template parameters `<uint64\_t TableName, typename T, typename...
-Indices>`, where:
+Notes The `` template has template parameters `<`, where:
-* `TableName` is the name of the table, maximum 12 characters long, characters in the name from the set of lowercase letters, digits 1 to 5, and the "." (period) character;
+* `TableName` is the name of the table, maximum 12 characters long, characters in the name from the set of lowercase letters, digits 1 to 5, and the "." (period) character and is converted to a eosio::raw - which wraps uint64\_t;
 * `T` is the object type (i.e., row definition);
 * `Indices` is a list of up to 16 secondary indices.
 * Each must be a default constructable class or struct